 Hannah Blackmore (b.1978) is originally from Jersey in the Channel Islands, U.K. and now lives in Hobart, Tasmania.
-Working as an artist from her studio in Salamanca Arts Centre, she enjoys painting the Tasmanian landscape and gains inspiration from the coast.
+Working as an full-time artist from her studio in Salamanca Arts Centre, she enjoys painting the Tasmanian landscape and gains inspiration from the coast.

 Hannah welcomes visitors to her studio in the heart of Salamanca Arts Centre, feel free to get in touch and arrange a time.

 You can also find smaller paintings and prints in Off Centre Gallery on the ground floor of Salamanca Arts Centre.

 You can see more of Hannah's work on Instagram @hannahblackmoreartist

 Silver Linings, Studio Exhibition, Studio 235, SAC, November 2020

 Studio Stories, Group Exhibition, Studio Gallery, SAC, September 2020

 Song of the Sea, Sidespace Gallery, SAC, February 2020

 Anatomy of Life with Renae Grundy, Studio Gallery, SAC, October 2019

 Solitude, Studio Gallery, SAC, September - October 2019